Fikoko/Optivar/README.md

 # Ɵ-Programming-Language
-Ɵ (Optivar) is an Declarative Intermediate Language (DIL) designed for prioritizing simplicity and performance through defining variables and using a comprehensive library of pre-defined, highly optimized functions.
+Ɵ (Optivar) is an Declarative Intermediate Language (DIL) designed for prioritizing simplicity and performance through defining variables/arguments and using a comprehensive library of pre-defined, highly optimized functions.

 ## Description